Henderson, NV Car Accident Lawyer

 For example, in a three-car crash involving a drunk driver, the drunk driver possibly takes all of the blame, or at least a majority of it.
 The other drivers might face smaller percentages of fault, e.g., something like 5% for slight speeding and 15% for tailgating.

-Do I Have a Strong Case?
+Do You Have a Strong Case?

 The strength of your case usually comes from the strength of your evidence.
 Your testimony will be good evidence, but the more evidence you have backing it up, the stronger your case.